MisterMarlu/WebCrawler/readme.md

 ### Use callbacks
 Like I said you can use asynchronous callback functions to hook into the crawler.
-At the moment there are three hooks available:
+At the moment there are some hooks available:

 **1. Init**
 ```javascript